Home>Vaccination Services> Seasonal Influenza Vaccine

 *Eligible individuals must provide relevant documentation for the government subsidy programme.
 Visit the Centre for Health Protection’s website for more details.

 No!
-It takes about two weeks for immunity to develop.
+It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.

 Get vaccinated now!